 Cricket is one of the most popular games in the world and is beloved by people of all ages.
 Cricket lovers are at the edge of their seat while watching a cricket match, waiting to see what will happen next.
 There are countless cricket buffs who know and understand the rules of the game very well and so can follow every ball and wicket with interest.
 However, beginners who have just started watching cricket often find it difficult to understand and follow everything that is happening on the cricket field.

 We therefore present a cricketing guide to help beginners and cricket lovers alike understand and follow the game, and get the maximum enjoyment from watching this popular sport.
+Check out the top leading cricket stores melbourne where you can purchase premium cricket items.

 Cricket is played between two teams with 11 players in each team, each with different types of players.
 Each team has batsmen, bowlers and all-rounders according to each player’s expertise.
 The cricket team also has a 12th man who is known as the gopher.
 This player is kept on stand by and will play only if one of the fielders has to leave the cricket field, because of an emergency for example.